Definition: a field of metrology which is based on counting radiation quanta instead of registering powers

-Actinometry is a field of optical metrology (or more generally radiation metrology) which is similar to radiometry; the difference, however, is that it does not refer to energies or powers but rather to the number of radiation quanta (photons in case of optics).
+Actinometry is a field of optical metrology (or more generally radiation metrology) which is similar to radiometry; the difference, however, is that it does not refer to energies or powers but rather to the number of radiation quanta (photons in the case of optics).
 For example, the actinometric quantity corresponding to the radiometric quantity radiant flux is the photon flux, which is the number of photons per second.
 Similarly, one can define a photon flux density (photons per second and unit area) corresponding to the radiometric quantity irradiance, which is also called flux density.

 Historic Evolution of the Term Actinometry